 She saw the bears' cute little house and couldn't resist meeting its occupants.
 She went straight to the door and knocked.
 No one answered.
 So Goldilocks went right in!
-Goldilocks saw the three bowls of porridge and decided to have a taste During the first round, groups of students are provided with commonly used transitions such as: So Suddenly Lastly Meanwhile Then At this Next By now First and are asked to determine which transitions should be used and why.
-A second round is conducted in which students are provided with more complex transitions such as: Consequently By this time Initially Simultaneous Finally Immediately Not surprisingly and are asked to determine which transitions should be used and why.
+Goldilocks saw the three bowls of porridge and decided to have a taste During the first round, groups of students are provided with commonly used transitions such as: So Meanwhile Next Suddenly Then By now Lastly At this First and are asked to determine which transitions should be used and why.
+A second round is conducted in which students are provided with more complex transitions such as: Consequently Simultaneous Immediately By this time Initially Finally Not surprisingly and are asked to determine which transitions should be used and why.